artturipa/myblog/monthly_tips/blog.md

 ### Monitor user transactions that happen in workspace

 Useful, if you need to backtrack which users have opened which records.
 Logs are stored in **syslog_transactions**, look for module **Transactions (All)** in application navigator.

+### Build process to ensure CMDB data is up to date

+It might be hard to decide whether a record in CMDB is up to date.
+Even if details of a record have been checked, no value has necessarily changed.
+ServiceNow has **Data Certification** application which creates tasks to validate data, and via these tasks one can ensure that CMDB is up to date.